 You are only guilty of aggravated mayhem if you intended to inflict a disfiguring or disabling injury on the victim.22

-But intent is a very difficult thing for a prosecutor to prove beyond a reasonable doubt.
+Intent is a very difficult thing for a prosecutor to prove beyond a reasonable doubt.
 Many mayhem cases grow out of violent altercations in which the defendant was not acting in a rational or calculated way.

 If the victim was severely injured as part of an “indiscriminate attack,” then the defendant is only guilty of Penal Code 203 simple mayhem23—which carries a much lighter sentence than aggravated mayhem.

-And even in simple mayhem cases, the prosecutor needs to prove that the defendant acted maliciously.24 If the injury was inflicted by accident, then the defendant is not guilty of mayhem—no matter how negligently s/he was behaving.
+Even in simple mayhem cases, the prosecutor needs to prove that the defendant acted maliciously.24 If the injury was inflicted by accident, then the defendant is not guilty of mayhem—no matter how negligently s/he was behaving.

 Self-defense/defense of others